 Delivering Complex Projects—On Time & Within Budget—for Global SaaS Providers

-This keyword-rich headline tells the reviewer right away that you are a project manager and a program manager and that you have the valuable PMP certification.
-And then the subhead makes it clear that you have experience in a SaaS environment and know how to successfully deliver projects on deadline and within budget.
+This keyword-rich title immediately tells the reviewer that you’re a project manager and a program manager and that you have the valuable PMP certification.
+The rest of the headline makes it clear that you have experience in a SaaS environment and know how to successfully deliver projects on deadline and within budget.
 You’ll also notice that every word in the headline and subhead earns its spot on the page.
 There is no fluff.
 There are no clichés.

-Everything works together to bring the reader into your story and make them eager to continue on into your summary section (which, by the way, is where you expound a bit on who you are as a professional, with the job you want in mind).
+Everything works together to bring the reader into your story and make them eager to continue into your summary section.

-Let’s do another.
-This one is for a new mechanical engineering graduate looking for engineering jobs in the robotics industry.
+Next up, how about a mechanical engineering graduate who is looking for engineering jobs in the robotics industry?
 This time, we’ll go with a headline that combines title and power phrase in a single line: